armistace/gpt-sql-generator/README.md

 ./compose_up_cmd.sh
 ```

+## What it currently Does
+Currently it just has two endpoint /run and /test that will test some of the DBT stuff

 ## The Core Architecture

 There are two ways to instantiate a connection.
 The first is to manually provide a [DBT profile](https://docs.getdbt.com/docs/get-started/connection-profiles) by adding it to the config directory of this repo when you pull and build the [DBT docker](https://github.com/dbt-labs/dbt-core/tree/main/docker)